luapower/winapi/winapi_binding.md

 tagline: developer documentation
 ---

-## How to use the binding infrastructure
+## Overview

+To bind new "chapters" of the Windows API first identify which chapter it is and check to see if there isn't already a module for that.
+Module names should match msdn documentation as much as possible.
+After you decided on a module name, start adding in all the necessary ffi cdefs, defines and functions.
+The function names and args should match WinAPI as much as possible.
+This is the "procedural layer" of the binding.
+The OOP layer (if any) will be based on it.

+## Binding WinAPI functions

+### Error checking

 Pass the result of winapi calls to `checknz`, `checkh` and friends according to what constitutes an error in the result: you get automatic error handling and clear code.

+### Memory management

 Use `own(object, finalizer)` on all newly created objects but call `disown(object)` right after any successful api call that assigns that object an owner responsible for freeing it, and use `own()` again every time a call leaves an object without an owner.
-Doing this consistently will complicate the implementation sometimes but it prevents leaks and you get automatic object lifetime management (for what is worth, given the non-deterministic nature of the gc).
+Doing this consistently will complicate the implementation sometimes but it prevents leaks and you get automatic object lifetime management (for what is worth given the non-deterministic nature of the gc).

 Avoid surfacing ABI boilerplate like buffers, buffer sizes and internal data structures.
 Sometimes you may want to reuse a buffer to avoid heap trashing